 Could your older loved one benefit from more stability in the shower or tub?
-Does he or she require a walker or rollator to move around?
+Is he or she unable to move without the assistance of a walker or rollator?
 Then it’s probable that you’ll soon be in the market for home health equipment.
 It’s also possible that you’re wondering how to cover the cost for these assistive devices, and if any of them are covered under Medicare or insurance.

 Just like home care services, there are multiple different solutions when it comes to buying home care equipment and supplies.
 The following are a few of the possibilities available to assist you or a loved one purchase home medical products:

 If a senior is covered by Medicare Part A and qualifies for the Home Health Benefit, then Medicare will pay for 80 percent of the permitted cost for medically necessary durable medical equipment.
 If an older adult is covered by Medicare Part B, he/she will not have to qualify for the Home Health Benefit, and Medicare will cover 80 percent of the permitted cost for medically necessary durable medical equipment.

 If prescribed by a licensed medical practitioner, and it meets a patient’s medical equipment needs, durable medical equipment can be covered if the following criteria are also met:

 - be useful to you because of illness, injury, functional impairment or congenital anomaly;

 - not be useful to someone in the absence of illness, injury, functional impairment or congenital anomaly; and